crhwebdev/crhwebdev.github.io/README.md

 ### To Do:

-- add animation effect to hamburger menu?
+- reset active nav button on screen resize.
 - add text and about picture
 - set element sizing to em or rem so that elements can scale to increased text size
-- reset active nav button on screen resize.

 ### Browser Compatiblity: